2 accredited programs. Compare programs, get details, and request info.

 This course teaches participants how to provide Basic Life Support for infants, children, and adults.
 Upon completion, participants earn a certification valid for two years, recognized by the American Heart Association.
 The training is tailored for healthcare professionals, focusing on emergency response efficiency and effectiveness.

-Common questions about BLS training in Illinois
+About BLS training in Illinois.

 The average cost for BLS training in Illinois is approximately $75.
 Program tuition ranges from $75 to $75 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All BLS programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).AHA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Basic Life Supports.
+All BLS programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).
+AHA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Basic Life Supports.

 BLS training in Illinois combines classroom instruction with hands-on practical experience.
 Programs cover basic life support skills including cpr, aed use, and ventilations. available in two tracks: pre-hospital and in-facility.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.